 After finalization of an HPTN protocol, a number of pre-implementation steps must be completed before a study can be initiated.
+These can broadly be categorized into study-specific Network requirements and study-specific site activation requirements.

-Several of these steps require collaborative work among the Division of AIDS (DAIDS) staff, HPTN central resources, protocol team and site study staff members; chief among these is development of the study case report forms (CRFs), any additional data capture methods or surveys, and a study-specific procedures (SSP) manual, described in Sections 10.5 and 10.7, respectively.
+Study-Specific Network Requirements: Certain steps must be taken by the HPTN central resources, protocol team members, and the Division of AIDS (DAIDS) to prepare a study for opening.
+Several of these steps require collaborative work; chief among these is development of the study case report forms (CRFs), any additional data capture methods or surveys, and Study-Specific Procedures (SSP) manuals, described further in Section 10.1.
+All such study-specific Network requirements must be met prior to the first site being activated to begin enrollment into a study.

+Study-Specific Site Activation Requirements: Key pre-implementation activities involved in the study activation process are described in greater detail in Section 10.2.

-Once all study activation requirements are met at a site and documented, the HPTN Leadership and Operations Center (LOC) Clinical Research Manager (CRM) will issue a site-specific Study Activation Notice (see Section 10.4) confirming that all requirements have been met and indicating that the site may initiate study implementation.
+Once all study-specific site activation requirements are met at a site and documented, the HPTN Leadership and Operations Center (LOC) Clinical Research Manager (CRM) will issue a study-specific Activation Notice (see Section 10.2.9) confirming that all requirements have been met and indicating that the site may initiate study implementation.
 No study procedures may be undertaken before the activation notice is received.
-After issuing the study-specific Site Activation Notice, the LOC CRM will provide to site staff a copy of the documentation upon which activation was based.
+After issuing the study-specific Site Activation Notice, the LOC CRM will provide site staff with a copy of the documentation upon which activation was based.